 We travel to doctor appointments throughout the year in Louisville and spend the summers in intensive therapy.
 Alex also has a home therapy program including physical therapy, occupational therapy and acupuncture.
 We are directed by the team in Louisville and the knowledge is being shared with our Pittsburgh team.
 Our therapists here have been very receptive and eager to learn more.

 Inspired by our son, Alex, we want to allow more people with spinal cord injuries to explore what opportunities are out there for recovery.
 It is expensive to travel and stay in these places plus some treatments are considered alternative/holistic such as acupuncture.
 Medical insurance does not assist in these costs.
 We want to raise money to allow people in our area with a spinal cord injury the chance to reach Beyond Expectations.

 Children’s Hospital in Pittsburgh in Pine Center was named a pediatric site as part of the NeuroRecovery Network with the Christopher Reeve Foundation.
 They are still working on the transition with securing equipment and adding in more training by partnering with the team in Louisville.
-We feel it will continue to improve and is reaching more local patients.

 In January 2019, we have officially merged with the Team Alex Fund to Rise Again.
 We will now be able to offer even more grant opportunities to broaden our reach.
 Team Alex was named after our son and the success the McWilliams family had in raising funds to help with his initial equipment needs.
 The Fund continued for 8+ years providing grants to many children.
 Rise Again will forge ahead with their strong legacy merging our missions.